sanzeeb3/email-notifications-for-wp-ulike/readme.txt

 == Description ==

+Sends an email notification:

-Sends email notification to you (post authors) whenever you got a like on your post or comment. 👍 >> 📧
+* To the writers (post authors) whenever they got a like on their post or comment. 👍 >> 📧
+* To the administrator regarding how your contents are performing in terms of LIKES - sent weekly.

 [WP ULike](https://wordpress.org/plugins/wp-ulike/) plugin is required.